 The fantastic cruising terrain is split between three mountains.
 The Rochebrune and Mont d’Arbois areas are linked making up the biggest ski area and accessed from town with Le Jaillet slightly further out so hop on a ski bus or free horse-drawn sleigh ride from town.

 Beginners taking ski holidays in Megeve are spoilt for choice with well-located learning slopes followed by plenty of gentle greens and easy blues on Mont d’Arbois and Rochebrune to progress.
-And rarely there is genuinely something for all levels with some steep slopes around Mont Joly and Mont Joux.
-But the biggest reward for the advanced is that there’s little competition for the powder – after new snow fall you can make fresh tracks all morning and the resort leaves plenty of runs un-groomed for a while so you can enjoy the deep stuff even more.
+There is genuinely something for all levels with some steep slopes around Mont Joly and Mont Joux.
+But the biggest reward for the advanced is that there’s little competition for the powder – after a new snowfall, you can make fresh tracks all morning and the resort leaves plenty of runs un-groomed for a while so you can enjoy the deep stuff even more.
 A great place to try out powder riding for intermediates as well.

 Keen skiers can also explore nearby areas such as Saint-Gervais and Les Contamines on the local lift pass.